ksuzuki/Sevenri/doc/Manuals/Openar_Users_Manual/src/Oplix_Incantea.md

 ### 3.5.3 Interacting with Spell: The `in-spell-ns` and `create-spell-ns` Functions

 You can also work with spell interactively.
 Open the REPL by clicking the `Repl` button.
 When you open the REPL from Incantea, Incantea opens a dedicated REPL window and remembers it.
 So when you click the `Repl` button again, Incantea doesn't open another REPL window.
 Instead, it brings the dedicated REPL window on the front.
-When Incantea closes, it closes the dedicated REPL window too.
+When Incantea quits, it closes the dedicated REPL window.

 The REPL starts in the namespace `oplix.incantea` instead of `user`.
 In order to work with spell at the REPL, you could refer to the spell's namespace or move in the spell's namespace.
 But Incantea has an easier and cleaner way for you; the `in-spell-ns` function.
 At the REPL call the `in-spell-ns` function with spell name in symbol like this: